lois4801/Hardware.Company.Performance.Analysis---RDBMS_SQL-to-PowerBI.DataVisualization/README.md

 ####	Removing Blank Year in the slicer
 -	The ‘blank’ year keeps appearing.
 I have tried looking in transform data section but it isn’t there.
 There are no data that says blank either.

 -	So the only way to do it that I found is to filter it in the FILTERS SECTION in the report view where I am doing my dashboard.
-Then select  “IS NOT BLANK”
+Then select  “ IS BLANK”

  ![d8](https://github.com/lois4801/Hardware_company_sales_Analysis---SQL-to-PowerBI/assets/96842662/2d346add-594f-419a-bba5-7f2d93f40f09)